 Likely, the people at the children's cancer-research hospitals, and at the animal abuse and mistreatment organizations have figured this out; otherwise, why would they have such heart wrenching advertisements on TV followed by a call to action, i.e, give us money.
 The reason they do is because it works!

-So how does all this relate to your criminal or civil case that is about to trial before the judge or a jury?
-And, doesn't working to instill empathy in a listener, followed by a call to action (for example, "I am asking you to do what you know in your heart is right; find my client not guilty") sound very manipulative?
+So how does all this relate to your criminal or civil case that is about to go to trial before the judge or a jury?
+And, what's more, doesn't working to instill empathy in a listener, followed by a call to action (for example, "I am asking you to do what you know in your heart is right; find my client not guilty") sound very manipulative?
 Well, the answer to the first question is simple: Your case will only be successful if you can identify the archetypal narrative structures in the facts of your case, and tell the listener's that narrative.
 Otherwise, you are without hope of making anyone act on your behalf, because the listener simply will not care.

 I hope you find a great movie to watch this weekend!